 Examples of human rights abuses include people’s right to water.
 There are huge problems of appropriation, depletion and pollution of water by hotel and resort developments because of unregulated tourism.
-This is true particularly for island communities.
+This is true, particularly for island communities.
 People’s environments, living standards, livelihoods and development opportunities are undermined.

 Working conditions and labour rights are also commonly abused by every sector of the tourism industry globally.

-We also produced very well researched reports on the business case for the tourism industry to understand why business needs to take a human rights approach.
+We also produced very well researched reports on the business case for the tourism industry to understand why a business needs to take a human rights approach.
 They covered risk management, competitive advantage, social sustainability, business leadership and ethics.